 It’s worth noting, however, that many amenities in Priority Pass lounges abroad do cost extra.
 But at a minimum, food, beverages, and WiFi are going to be free no matter where you are at.

-Thrifty Tip #2: Download the LoungeBuddy mobile app.
+Make sure to download the LoungeBuddy mobile app.
 This is a great way to navigate the benefits available at each of the individual Priority Pass Lounges.
 You can also see reviews to make sure you head to the top-rated lounge, wherever you are in the world.

-Activating Your Priority Pass Membership
+Activating Your Membership

-Just because you hold one of the credit cards listed above doesn’t mean your Priority Pass membership will automatically be active.
+Just because you hold one of the credit cards listed above doesn’t mean your Priority Pass membership will automatically be activated.
 In fact, logging into your account and setting up Priority Pass is one of the first things we suggest new cardholders of both the American Express Platinum and Chase Sapphire Reserve cards do.

 Also, be sure to save the materials that come in the mail to register your account online.
 Once you’re logged into the Priority Pass app, you can simply pull up your digital card on the app at lounge entrances rather than carry the physical card in your wallet.
 But be warned.
 Not all Priority Pass lounges can accept the digital card on your phone, so it is always a good idea to carry the physical card when you travel.

 And one final warning: Some lounges restrict when Priority Pass members can enter.
 It varies widely by the lounge and can be unpredictable.
 But just beware that you may get turned away when trying to enter certain lounges at peak times.
 A perfect example of this is the Virgin Atlantic Clubhouse lounge at San Francisco (SFO).
 While it is now a part of Priority Pass, you’ll only be able to enter between 6 a.m. and 12:15 p.m. daily with Priority Pass membership.